The Human Truth Foundation

 Health:

 Denmark does relatively well in encouraging good health, compared to many other countries.
-Denmark comes in the best 20 in its food aid and health contributions and WHO compliance32 (amongst the best in Europe), its adolescent birth rate20 and in its fertility rate15.
-It does better than average in terms of its average life expectancy13.
-But, things could still be better.
-Denmark does worse than average when it comes to its suicide rate33, its immunizations take-up34, its smoking rate35 (still low for Europe) and in its alcohol consumption rate36.
-The number of overweight adults has increased by 14% during the last 40 years.
+Denmark does the second-best in terms of its adolescent birth rate32.
+It comes in the best 20 for its food aid and health contributions and WHO compliance33 (one of the lowest in Europe).
+It does better than average when it comes to its average life expectancy13 and in its fertility rate16.
+But, things still need to improve in Denmark.
+Denmark does worse than average in terms of its suicide rate34, its immunizations take-up35, its smoking rate36 (still good for Europe) and in its alcohol consumption rate37.
+The prevalence of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Denmark improved by +6.6yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Denmark has had a long-term consistent fertility rate, and is one of only 22 countries to vary by less than 1.0 each decade since the 1960s.
+Its peak fertility rate was 2.67 in 1963.

 Life Expectancy